 The first concept builds specially created sensors into polymers that can be produced as thin films and incorporated into the dressing material.
 These change colour when the sensor detects changes in temperature or pH levels, which can indicate inflammation or infection.

-photonic There are no dyes or chemicals.
+What makes this approach different to others being trialled is that it uses photonics rather than potentially toxic chromophores or fluorophores.
+There are no dyes or chemicals.
 The colour comes from the way light interacts with the multi-layered structure of the sensor, in much the same way as we see colour on a butterfly’s wing or a beetle’s shell.

 In a related project, the researchers are investigating the potential for these smart dressings to automatically release a drug in response to changes in the wound environment; if the temperature of a wound reaches a certain level, for example, an antibiotic is dispensed.